MicrosoftDocs/dynamics365smb-docs-pr.da-dk/business-central/ui-how-create-custom-report-layout.md

 ### Adding data fields

-Adding data fields from a report dataset is a more advanced and requires some knowledge of the report dataset.
-For information about adding fields for data, labels, data, and images, see [Add Fields to a Word Report Layout](ui-how-add-fields-word-report-layout.md).  -->
+Adding data fields from a report dataset is more advanced and requires some knowledge of the report dataset.
+Learn more about adding fields for data, labels, and images at [Add Fields to a Word Report Layout](ui-how-add-fields-word-report-layout.md).  -->

 ## <a name="see-related-microsoft-training"></a>Se relateret [Microsoft-træning](/training/modules/change-documents-dynamics-365-business-central/index)